Shivaranjini-Kumaresh/keyvaluestore/README.md

 # Starting the Server
+java com.sidd.cache.server.CacheServer  location Of server.properties file
-java com.sidd.cache.server.CacheServer
+Example : java com.sidd.cache.server.CacheServer /Users/siddharth/Downloads/server.properties

 The server starts at the given port as specified in server.properties file with the configured cache size

-# Using the Java client for interacting with serverpublic class CacheServerTest
+# Using the Java client for interacting with server
+   public class CacheServerTest
     public static void main(String[] args) throws IOException {
         Cache cache = new Cache("127.0.0.1", 8888);
         for(int c = 1; c <=20; c++)